·

 Lunch

-If you biked the Golden Gate Bridge, grab lunch in Sausalito.
-The waterfront town is loaded with restaurants and cafes, from casual Mexican to seaside seafood.
+If you biked the Golden Gate Bridge to Sausalito, the waterfront there is loaded with restaurants and cafes, from casual Mexican to seaside seafood.
 For tips on where to go, read my guide on How to Visit Sausalito Like a Local.

 Traveling with kids?
 Japantown is a great family-friendly San Francisco neighborhood with ramen shops, grab-and-go grocery stores, and lots of snacks.